2024.01 Vol.5

-With the lower level abstract algebra under the belt from a little bit of elliptic curve cryptography it is now possible to sink a bit further into an implementation of the signature pattern we see in applications of cryptography.
+With a little bit of elliptic curve cryptography under the belt, it is now possible to sink a bit further into an implementation of the signature pattern we see in applications of cryptography.
 The particular scheme we are looking at is the Schnorr Signature Scheme.

 The first goal of a signature (will get into the second later) is for Alice to prove to Bob that she is the holder of a private key without given up the private key.
 One way Alice could prove she owns her super secret 256-bit private key is by just showing it to Bob, but now Bob can go and pretend to be Alice.
 Defeats the whole point of this thing being secret.